Constitutional Court of Georgia starts consideration of impeachment of the president

 Today, October 3, the Constitutional Court of Georgia is considering the ruling party’s request to impeach the President at an oral hearing.
 Media called the process historic.

-“Let it be what it will be, but everything will be fine,” President Zurabishvili told TV Pirveli.
+“Let it be what it will be, everything will be fine,” President Zurabishvili told TV Pirveli.

 The substantive discussion of the case began at 12:00.
 Earlier, Chairman of the Constitutional Court of Georgia Merab Turava suggested in a conversation with the TV channel “Formula” that the hearing might last more than one day.